RaphaelSampaio1/LinkedIn-Automation/README.md

 These functionalities help you connect with more people, fostering new friendships, knowledge exchange, and even potential job opportunities.

 ---
+You can to look it link too : https://raphaelsampaio1.github.io/Website-LinkdIn-Automation/
+---
 ## Code Documentation

 ### Class `Bot_Likedin`